14 Hutchison St, Coober Pedy SA 5723.

 Please check rates and details directly with the companies in question if you need more recent info.

 The Umoona Opal Mine is a typical opal mine of Coober Pedy.
-The mine tour is completed by an Aboriginal Interpretive Centre, an underground home, and an underground museum with detailed historical content on the town.
+The mine tour is completed by an Aboriginal Interpretive Centre, an underground home which is called dugout at Cooper Pedy, and an underground museum with detailed historical content on the town.
+It also includes a 20 minutes award-winning documentary named The Story of Opal, presented in an underground theatrette on three panoramic screens.

 But the star of the exhibits is Umoonasaurus, a plesiosaur fossil.
 This frightening reptilian seal-like dinosaur has a compact body, four flippers, a long neck, a small head and a short tail.
 During the Jurassic it had the ecologic niche of the orca or killer whale.